JerseyXS/Interactive-Lab-Hub/Lab 5/README.md

 Alternative less steps option is [here](https://github.com/FAR-Lab/TensorflowonThePi).

 I ended up using a model trained by Teachable Machines for this lab.
 I used the shortened instructions provided by David to install Tensorflow onto the Pi.
 The goal of my model is to classify whether or not a user is correctly wearing his/her mask.
 There are three classes I trained: 1) Mask properly worn 2) Mask not properly worn 3) Unknown (Mask not detected at all).
 I trained these three classes using a variety of masks and head positions through the Teachable Machines interface.
-In all, I used about 700 images to train my model, and this was sufficient to produce pretty good results when testing the model.
+In all, I used over 1,500 images to train my model, and this was sufficient to produce pretty good results when testing the model.

 [picture of model]